phs928/portfolio/Project/Nonprofit Operations Dashboard/README.md

-# 📊 Nonprofit Fundraising Operations Report
+# 📊 Nonprofit Operations Dashboard

 A Python + Power BI project for automating monthly KPI reports for a nonprofit organisation.